dimanikulin/capable-cpp-template/README.md

   <a href="https://github.com/dimanikulin/capable-cpp-template/edit/master/README.md"><img src="https://img.shields.io/badge/documentation-read-d90368"> </a>
   </br>

 </p>

+# Quick Links

+TBD

 # Description

-A template for C++ projects using CI, Building, Testing, Formatting, Documenting and more Aimed to use starting point with a big number of features with easy way to include or exclude a feature.
+A template for C++ projects using CI, Building, Testing, Formatting, Documenting and more.

+Aimed to use starting point with a big number of features with easy way to include or exclude a feature.

 This is my POV on such a type of template, thus you might disagree with what I use and how I do things.

 And any feedback is really appreciated!

-# Ready features
+# Features

 - Fully open license.
 The project is licensed under the [Unlicense](https://unlicense.org/)